epfLLM/Megatron-LLM/weights2megatron/README.md

 See also: `examples/verify.sh` script.

 Also, make sure to remove the `--bfp16` flag to use the 32-bit model and get higher precision outputs.
+However, if you use flash attention 2.0 running a 16 bit model is necessary as 32-float is not supported.

-In order to verify llama make sure to convert the raw weights to huggingface, documentation of this step still in progress...
+In order to verify llama make sure to convert the raw weights to huggingface.
+See `convert_llama2hf.sh` and `convert_llama2hf.py` for more information.
+Note that this step does not appy to llama2 as we use the official implementation to test it.
 Also important for llama: make sure to add the `--no_new_tokens` flag during tokenizing (the `preprocess_data.py` script) and also during verification (the `verify_correctness.py` script).

+**Note**: The current validation code does not support model-parallelism, to empirically test sharded models run `finetune.py` and verify that the loss makes sense.

 ## Checkpoint splitter